 Autism spectrum disorder is a neurological and developmental disorder that impacts interactions, communication, learning and behaviour.
 Characteristics typically become apparent when individuals are around two years old, as identifying the disorder before significant development is challenging.
 In 2013, the diagnosis of Asperger’s syndrome (a “high-functioning” form of autism) was retired and reclassified under the broader umbrella of autistic spectrum disorder, which is the specific aspect of autism I am focusing on here.
 Autism manifests uniquely in each individual, which is why it’s described as a spectrum, yet many common traits can be observed among autistic people.

 One of my favourite TV and film characters is Brendan Brady from the serial drama Hollyoaks.
-First appearing on-screen in 2010, Brendan quickly became a standout character, winning numerous awards over his two and a half year stint.
+First appearing on-screen in 2010 portrayed by actor Emmett J. Scanlan, Brendan quickly became a standout character, winning numerous awards over his two and a half year stint.
 Often seen as a ‘bad boy’—sometimes even a bit psychotic—Brendan is actually a profoundly complex and vulnerable individual.
 His terrible actions usually stem from childhood trauma, which shapes his outlook on life.
 While this doesn’t (and shouldn’t) excuse his behaviour, it makes him a compelling and multifaceted character, capable of simultaneously being nominated for both Villain of the Year and Hero of the Year awards.

 I recognise many autistic traits in Brendan’s behaviour.
 Though he’s never been canonically labelled as neurodivergent and would likely scoff at the suggestion (given his response to a family counselling session), these traits seem evident to me.
 I understand why the show might avoid labelling a ‘villainous’ character with such a condition to prevent negative stereotypes.
 Nevertheless, actor Emmett J. Scanlan’s method portrayal brings depth to Brendan that feels authentic.
 This nuanced performance adds layers to Brendan’s character, making him one of the most intriguing and unforgettable figures on Hollyoaks.